Last Updated on January 26, 2023

 Life and health insurance are crucial if you want peace of mind financially.
 Getting them ensures that your family will not be too burdened financially if anything bad happens to you.

-Though understandably, fresh graduates earn less than those already tenured, it is crucial to get insurance as soon as you can.
+Though understandably, fresh graduates earn less than those already tenured, getting insurance as soon as possible is crucial.
 You can start from a basic plan and then slowly upgrade depending on your and your family’s needs.

 There are two general types of insurance that serve different purposes.
 Health insurance is for hospitalization, and companies usually offer HMOs.
-But if you’re a freelancer, it is essential to get even a basic plan.
+But if you’re a freelancer, getting even a basic plan is essential.

 On the other hand, life insurance is for income replacement in case of critical illnesses, accidents, or death.
 This is crucial if you are a breadwinner.